 A CIFS server name that is unique in the AD domain.

 The organizational unit within the AD domain to associate with the CIFS server.
 The default is CN=Computers.

 To configure Azure AD Domain Services as the AD server for Cloud Volumes ONTAP, you should enter OU=AADDC Computers or OU=AADDC Users in this field.

 Azure Documentation: Create an Organizational Unit (OU) in an Azure AD Domain Services managed domain

 The DNS domain for the Cloud Volumes ONTAP storage virtual machine (SVM).
 In most cases, the domain is the same as the AD domain.

 Select Use Active Directory Domain to configure an NTP server using the Active Directory DNS.
 If you need to configure an NTP server using a different address, then you should use the API.
-See the Cloud Manager API Developer Guide for details.
+See the Cloud Manager automation docs for details.

 Usage Profile, Disk Type, and Tiering Policy: Choose whether you want to enable storage efficiency features and change the volume tiering policy, if needed.

 Review & Approve: Review and confirm your selections.

 Click More information to review details about support and the Azure resources that Cloud Manager will purchase.